sugarlabs/musicblocks/guide/README.md

 synth, or a Duo synth.

-* The *Oscillator* button, which lets you choose between a sine wave, square wave, tirangle wave, or sawtooth wave.
+* The *Oscillator* button, which lets you choose between a sine wave, square wave, triangle wave, or sawtooth wave.
 You can also change the number of partials.

 * The *Envelope* button, which lets you change the shape of the sound